 Like with other medications, there’s no “best” way to use sertraline for PE.
 The most effective approach is to follow your doctor’s instructions and take your prescribed sertraline dosage as needed or on a daily basis.

-Most of the time, it a few weeks for sertraline to become fully effective.
+Most of the time, it takes a few weeks for sertraline to become fully effective.
 In the studies linked above, most men experienced the biggest improvement in ejaculation latency after using sertraline for four weeks.

 Like all SSRIs, sertraline can potentially cause side effects.
 These side effects are usually mild and only affect a small percentage of men who use sertraline, especially at the mild dose that’s used to treat premature ejaculation.